-As the PFRS has repeatedly stated, it has no obligation to allow the City to amortize the payment at all (let alone for 30 years).
+(Ex.
+D to PFRS Response, Article G-17) (emphasis added).
+As the PFRS has repeatedly stated, it has no obligation to allow the City to amortize the contribution payment at all (let alone for 30 years).
 The PFRS has every right to enforce the Plan as written and demand a more aggressive payment schedule for the amounts owed for Component II.
 However, the PFRS is mindful of the City's desire to fund its reinvestment initiatives.
-Accordingly, after consultation with its actuaries, the PFRS has set a funding policy that allows the City to pay using a 20-year amortization period-a result which fairly balances the City's desire to fund its reinvestment initiatives, while still ensuring that the PFRS has faithfully discharged its fiduciary duties to its members.
-Forcing an amortization period of thirty years as though it is actually written in the Plan of Adjustment is not merited-and the order the City has requested from this Court violates the Plan by stripping the PFRS Board and Investment Committee of their right to make these critical funding policy the Accrued Liability Fund shall cease to exist.").
-Thus, any reference to a "scheduled amortizing amount" in Article G-9(b) relates to the COPs transaction and an account that no longer exists, so this section does not aid the City's argument that amortization is permitted.
+Accordingly, after consultation with its actuaries, the PFRS has set a funding policy that allows the City to pay its contribution amount using a 20year amortization period-a result which fairly balances the City's desire to fund its reinvestment initiatives, while still ensuring that the PFRS has faithfully discharged its fiduciary duties to its members.